tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Sub-Zero
 - Sektor
 - Shang Tsung

+### Q: In the Animal Crossing series, which flower is erroneously called the "Jacob's Ladder"?
+- **Correct Answer:** Lily of the Valley
+- Hydrangea
+- Harebell
+- Yarrow

 ### Q: In the animated series RWBY, what is the name of the weapon used by Weiss Schnee?